-Query Category: Joining with Data outside Data Commons
+Join with data outside Data Commons

 This page illustrates how you can join external datasets with Data Commons by relying on unique IDs and geo locations.
 For the examples below, we use other public datasets in BigQuery Analytics Hub, but they can be any other private/public dataset.

-Using FIPS codes
+Use FIPS codes

 We use the Fatal Accidents dataset from National Highway Traffic Safety Administration to compute counties with highest fatal accidents per capita.
 We map to DC counties using the FIPS or geoId, and use total population statistics.
 Loving County, TX (the least populated county in main US) and Kenedy County, TX are at the top.